 If only you would listen, you’d hear Indigenous People trying to assert our needs.
 Some people say we should forget our past and move forward to the future.
 Well, we are trying to move forward.
 At times, some Indigenous People feel the need to get loud and vocal so that we ca...

 Did you know that Canada is the largest producer and exporter of potash in the world?!
-Canada also is home to the largest global potash reserves, with over 1 billion tonnes - or about 1/5th of the world’s supply.
-Potash is just one of the natural resources that Canada has in ...
+Canada also is home to the largest global potash reserves, with over 1 billion tonnes - or about 20 per cent of the world’s supply!
+Potash is just one of the natural resources that Canada h...